wildhemp/CarND-Advanced-Lane-Lines/README.md

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. Computing the camera matrix and distortion coefficients aka calibrating the camera

 The code for this step is contained in  `camera.py` between lines #32 and #59.